BovinityDivinity/bovbot/README.md

 ## Control Panel

 Web interface can be viewed at: http://www.bovinitydivinity.com (Requires Twitch login, and is a development server so may be down frequently.)

+Some other functions that have not yet been completed or polished will appear on the interface panel that may not be documented here.